colinyjchung/darkdragons/content/post/octomasses-make-me-hurl.md

 CUT TO:

 Back in the cave, Emma Frog casts _hallucination_ and creates the illusion that they are in the back of the crypt.
 The ghost-dementors turn and chase the clones instead.
 This gives the survivors a chance to escape.
 They get on the ladder and as they climb down, they see a purple bird.
+Hemdan is visibly shaking at this point.
+He's frozen and traumatized.
+Aranna bribes him with 10gp to not give up.
+It surprisingly works.

 The Snack Club are reunited and now face the ten cultists... together.